DamiJJJ/DamiJJJ/README.md

 **Talking about Personal Stuffs:**

-- ⭐ Recently I have become an Engineer in IT, Programming;
+- ⭐ Recently I got a new job as a Billing Systems Administrator;
-- 🚀 I’m currently working out on some cool projects;
+- 🚀 I’m currently learning for my new job;
 - 📫 How to reach me: damijjj@outlook.com;

 📈 **My GitHub Stats:**